flexera-public/terraform-provider-rightscale/website/docs/d/cm_datacenter.markdown

   * `name` - The name of the datacenter

-  * `resource_id` - The resource_uid of the datacenter.
+  * `resource_uid` - The resource_uid of the datacenter.
 If this filter option is set, additional retry logic will be enabled to wait up to 5 minutes for cloud resources to be polled and populated for use.

 ## Attributes Reference